Claire Smallwood

-Claire Smallwood is a freeskier as well as executive director and co-founder of SheJumps, a women's outdoor recreation-focused nonprofit organization facilitating the participation of women and girls in outdoor activities through free and low-cost outdoor education.
+Claire Smallwood is an American freeskier as well as executive director and co-founder of SheJumps, a women's outdoor recreation-focused nonprofit organization facilitating the participation of women and girls in outdoor activities through free and low-cost outdoor education.
 Smallwood was born in Santa Fe, New Mexico to a family of ranchers, entrepreneurs, and farmers.
 She is a graduate of Lewis & Clark College in Portland, Oregon.

 Smallwood founded SheJumps along with professional freeskier Lynsey Dyer and journalist Vanessa Pierce.

 At its 2014 Women + Sports Summit, ESPNW awarded her a $10,000 Everyday Heroes grant in recognition of her work.